Temple University Center City

 Students registering for the first time can have a photo ID card made in the Temple Center City administration office (suite 215).
 Call 215-204-8822 for more information or hours of operation.
 Students who have lost their photo ID card can obtain a replacement card for a $20 fee.

-As a service to our students, Temple Center City has negotiated parking discounts with participating garages at the listed locations.
-Temple Center City has no business relationship with these garages and does not play any role in making their policies.
+As a service to our students, Temple University has negotiated parking discounts with participating garages at the listed locations on our web site.
+Temple University Center City has no business relationship with these garages and does not play a role in making their policies.
 In order to receive the discount, students must have their parking ticket validated and show their Temple ID card.
 The validation and list of participating garages are available at the security desk in the ground floor lobby area.
-A list of participating garages is also available on the Temple Center City web site in the "Services" section.

 The Temple Center City campus occupies six floors at 1515 Market Street.
-All together there are over 60 classrooms, conference rooms, and computer classrooms.
+There are over 60 classrooms, conference rooms, and computer classrooms.
+All classrooms have access to the internet and computer technology.

 Meeting and Training Space

-The next time your organization needs meeting or training space, consider Temple Center City.
+The next time your organization needs meeting or training space, consider Temple University Center City.
 We offer classrooms, conference rooms, and computer labs in a wide range of capacities and a variety of configurations.
-Every room is equipped with spacious white boards and a ceiling-mounted LCD projector, and a good selection of media equipment is available to enhance your event.
+Every room is equipped with white boards, a ceiling-mounted LCD projector, and a personal computer.
+A selection of media equipment is available to enhance your event.
 All rooms have large windows that provide lots of natural light and beautiful views.
 Our clients value our convenient center city location and the professional quality of the space.
 Affordable rates make it an attractive option to non-profit organizations and government agencies, and you are free to choose your own caterer.
 Rooms can be rented for half or full days.
+There is no charge for space to Temple student organizations.
 Call 215-204-4357 for additional information or to meet with a representative and see the space.

-An information kiosk, located in Suite 215, allows you to obtain information from Temple web sites.
+A computer station in Suite 215 gives students access to their student information.
 Currently enrolled degree seeking students can use the Self Service Banner (SSB) site to access records and process registration and payment transactions.

 Lounges and Vending areas